Tevin Campbell: 1996–1998: Back to the World

-1999–2002: Self-titled fourth album, arrest and hiatus
+1999–2002: Fourth album, arrest and hiatus

-On February 23, 1999, Campbell released his fourth album which is also self-titled.
+On February 23, 1999, Campbell released his self-titled fourth album.
 It found Campbell venturing into the neo-soul venue.
 The project was rushed and as a result, it charted below the R&B Top 30, with only one single charting, a Top 30 song called "Another Way".
 The album has collaborations with Wyclef Jean, Faith Evans, David Foster, and SWV lead singer Coko.

-In 1999, Campbell made another guest appearance on the hit show Moesha starring Brandy in the episode, "The Rite Stuff".

-In July 1999, Campbell was arrested after soliciting a lewd act from an undercover police officer during a sting operation in Van Nuys, California.
-The sting operation was reportedly conducted in an Elementary School area where there had been numerous complaints from the public about cruising and solicitation.
+In 1999, Campbell made another guest appearance on the hit show Moesha, starring Brandy, in the episode "The Rite Stuff".In July 1999, Campbell was arrested after soliciting a lewd act from an undercover police officer during a sting operation in Van Nuys, California.
+The sting operation was reportedly conducted in an area where there had been numerous complaints from the public about cruising and solicitation.
 According to police reports, Campbell was also in possession of a small amount of marijuana at the time of his arrest.

-During 2000, Campbell stayed out of the public eye.
-In 2001, Campbell released the compilation album, The Best of Tevin Campbell.
+In 2001, Campbell released the compilation album The Best of Tevin Campbell.

-2003–2008: Broadway and shelved album
+2003–2008: Broadway and shelved albums

-Through 2003 to 2004, Campbell had still not made a public appearance and kept a low profile.
-However, in 2005, Campbell made an appearance on Broadway for the musical Hairspray as the character, Seaweed J. Stubbs.
-Campbell later reprised his role of Seaweed in the Broadway play in the Melbourne and Sydney productions in Australia.

-He worked with the production up until 2011.
-During 2006 to 2007, Campbell made few public appearances, due to his commitment to Broadway.
-In May 2008, Campbell released an internet album entitled, 2008, Never Before Heard through Rambo House Media and the album was released to iTunes and Amazon as a means of test marketing some material originally recorded in 2002.
-After six months of availability, Campbell decided to no longer allow the unpublished material to be downloaded online, and the music can no longer be heard or purchased on these sites.
-As of 2019, it is unknown if Campbell will ever re-release said unpublished material.